Azure/bicep-registry-modules/CONTRIBUTING.md

 ### Bumping PATCH version

-If your change is non-breaking but does not require updating the MINOR version, the PATCH version should be increased, and it will be done by the CI automatically before publishing the module to the Bicep registry.
+If your change is non-breaking but does not require updating the MINOR version, the PATCH version will be bumped by the CI automatically when publishing the module to the Bicep registry once your pull request is merged.
+The PATCH version is increased by the git commit "height" since last time the `main.json` or `metadata.json` file of a module was changed on the `main` branch.
+Because we only allow squash merging, the git commit height is always 1 for each module update PR merged into `main`.
 The following scenarios will trigger a PATCH version bump:

 - Updating the metadata file
 - Updating the description of a parameter